CartoDB/carto-vl/docs/guides/05-colors.md

-## Variable colors
+## Color by value

+### Using Ramp

+The ramp expression can be used as described in style-by-value.md

+### Using color constructors

 You can use an expression whenever you want, this means you can pass a `property`

 Example: Higher prices will be more red.